AISaturdaysLagos/cohort_structure/README.md

 ## What should I expect?
 - 17 weeks of Main class and 1 week break 😎
-- 11 practicals
+- 10 practicals
 - 1 Main project
-- (Optionally) Assignments to put your knowledge to test
+- Exercises to put your knowledge to test
 - Certificate of participation if all the requirements are fulfiled (more details below)

 ## It truly takes a village